brandonchastain/giftit/README.md

 ✅ Mark gifts as purchased to stay organized

-🎂 Keep track of important dates and occasions
+🎂 *(In Development)* Keep track of important dates and occasions

-📱 Responsive design for mobile & desktop
+⏰ *(In Development)* Purchase gifts promptly using scheduled reminders

 # Docs
 * [ARCHITECTURE.md](ARCHITECTURE.md)